Dumbo, The Flying Elephant at Walt Disney World

 Dumbo, The Flying Elephant, is a spinner-style attraction in Storybook Circus, which makes up part of Magic Kingdom’s Fantasyland.
-This attraction was an original opening day attraction when the park opened in 1971.
+It was an original opening day attraction in 1971.

-Since the park’s opening, Dumbo has undergone multiple refurbishments and was relocated to this area of the park some time ago.
+Since the park’s opening, Dumbo has undergone multiple refurbishments and was relocated to this area of the park during the Fantasyland expansion some time ago now.
 During its last renovation, an identical Dumbo was added.
-They now sit next to each other but fly in different directions.
+They now sit next to each other but fly in opposite directions.

 This article details everything you’ll need to know to experience this classic attraction on your next vacation.
-We’ll discuss info, including who is best suited for this ride, the best time to ride, and whether or not you’ll need Genie+ for the location.
+We’ll discuss info, including who is best suited for this ride, the best time to ride, and whether or not you’ll need a Lightning Lane.

 Here are the quick reference details for Dumbo.